barryvdh/laravel-debugbar/readme.md

     "barryvdh/laravel-debugbar": "1.*"

-After updating composer, add the ServiceProvider to the bottom of the providers array in app/config/app.php
+After updating composer, add the ServiceProvider to the providers array in app/config/app.php

     'Barryvdh\Debugbar\ServiceProvider',